physionetchallenges/python-example-2023/README.md

 ## How do I run these scripts in Docker?

-Docker and similar platforms allow you to containerize and package your code with specific dependencies so that you can run your code reliably in other computing environments and operating systems.
+Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments .

 To guarantee that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
 To quickly check your code for bugs, you may want to run it on a small subset of the training data.